cidetec-energy-storage/cideMOD/docs/source/examples.rst

 Use cases
 ==========

-In the repository or docker image, several example use cases are included.
+In the repository or docker image, several use cases are included.
 Additionally several literature datasets are included.

 .. _examples: